 👩🍳 Expert tips

-Variations - we don’t recommend using a different type of leaf.
+- Variations - we don’t recommend using a different type of green leaf.
 Spinach is the base of the sauce, and it has a distinct flavour which is important for palak tofu.
+Feel free to add more chilli flakes to make it spicier, or serve them on the table for people to add.

-Tofu replacements - if you’re not keen on tofu, you could make this recipe with tempeh or mock meat.
-It won’t replicate the texture of paneer, but it will still make a tasty curry.
+- Tofu replacements - if you’re not keen on tofu, you could make this recipe with tempeh or even chickpea tofu.
+It won’t replicate the texture of paneer like tofu does, but it will still make a tasty curry.

 Yes, definitely.
 It keeps well in the freezer for up to three months, just be sure that you defrost thoroughly before reheating.
 It’s a good idea to freeze it in individual portions, as this makes it much more manageable.